World Suicide Prevention Day: Take a Minute to Connect with Someone

 This used to be called manic depression, and is characterised by instability in mood and excessive mood swings.
 This is where a person experiences extremely low moods or energetic highs known as mania, both of which can be damaging.
 The mania can impair judgement and the ability to make decisions, while the intense low mood can make getting through the day feel impossible.
 Sometimes people with bipolar disorder are in mixed emotional states, in which they can feel energised and depressed at the same time.
 This can lead to high-risk suicidal behaviour, with hopelessness and agitation.

-If you are worried that someone is having suicidal thoughts, reach out and talk to them.
+If you are worried that someone is having suicidal thoughts, reach out and talk to them or encourage them to talk to someone about their feeligns and seek crisis support.
 While you may be concerned that if you mention it, you will ‘put ideas into the person’s head’, that is not what happens.
 Most people who have suicidal thoughts are relieved to have someone to share them with.
 They don’t want to be alone.
 If you are open and honest about your concerns, this can be a turning point for them.
 It removes the stigma and shows them that you understand what they are going through.

 Here are a few key points to remember when reaching out to someone:

 Rather than rushing into the conversation, make preparations to talk to them in a suitable environment.
 This means somewhere that you won’t be interrupted, where the person feels relaxed and at ease.
 This will help them to open up and engage with you.
 Being outside of the home, perhaps on a walk, may help to encourage them to talk freely.

 Try to understand their situation without confronting them.
 Start by explaining that you have been worried about them, without making them feel guilty.
 Try to find out how they are feeling by gently asking them whether they would like to share anything with you.
 Never rush into directly confronting someone with assumptions.

 - Consider your questions